Helping Gen Z find outdoor activity communities

 Research revealed that the core motivation for people is finding friends, with shared activities as the medium.
 To discover these activities, they use workarounds such as:

-Methods Gen Z uses to find activities
+Methods Gen Z uses to find activities (the graph is for illustrative pursposes only)

 But why is Google Maps Gen Z’s last resort for discovery?